 “It’s quite emotionally charged and your client is very dependent on you.”

 A seat in family is “usually very popular,” and often involves financially complex cases for high net worth individuals in the UK and further afield.
 Expect a whole host of tricky assets to contend with, like pricey art collections that need to be divvied up during a divorce.
 Trainees had got to grips with drafting divorce petitions and assisting with preparations, including “the production of 'Form E,' within which all property and financial interests are declared; our clients are very wealthy so this is usually pretty complex work!”
 Given the contentious edge to the work here, there's plenty of opportunity to visit the courts: “You usually get to go around twice a month.There’s a lot of contact as we're getting bundles ready and writing letters to the other party.”
 Our sources gave this seat a thumbs up as “it’s different to other areas; it’s quite emotionally charged and your client is very dependent on you – you’re able to make a difference to people’s lives.”
-What’s more, trainees were keen to emphasise that “the team prides itself on working for women in particular.
-It’s regarded as being at the forefront of changes in the field, and we’ve worked on some big cases that are changing the discipline of family law for the future.”
+Trainees were keen to emphasise that “the team is regarded as being at the forefront of changes in the field, and we’ve worked on some big cases that are changing the discipline of family law for the future.”
 Boodlings were also eager to get the word out that “family is looking to grow even though it is still a fairly small team.”